CalebClauson/text-rpg/README.md

 - xp
 - xp needed for next level

+The project also includes a start menu flow for loading an existing player or creating a new one.

 ## Data Driven Design

-A major goal of the project is to separate data from logic as much as possible.
+A major goal of the project is to separate data from logic wherever possible.

 Game content is stored in JSON files, including:

 - enemies
+- moves
 - items
 - player save data
-- moves

-This makes the project easier to expand and helps keep the core Python code cleaner.
+This makes the project easier to expand and helps keep balance changes separate from the main gameplay code.

 ## Project Structure

-The project is split across multiple files to separate responsibilities more clearly.
+The project is split across multiple files so responsibilities are separated more clearly.

-Examples include:
+Current structure includes files such as:

-- `gui.py` for interface behavior
+- `gui.py` for menus, button rendering, and interface state flow
-- `systems/combat.py` for battle flow and combat logic
+- `systems/combat.py` for encounter flow, turn resolution, and combat helpers
 - `systems/enemy.py` for enemy behavior and stats
-- `systems/status_effects.py` for status effect handling
+- `systems/status_effects.py` for applying and updating statuses
-- `player.py` for player data and progression
+- `player.py` for player data, progression, inventory, and move learning
 - `save_load.py` for save and load handling

+This separation has helped clean up the GUI and move repeated combat logic into the combat system where it belongs.

 ## What I Learned